Lullabot/mpx-php/README.md

 Manages authenticated sessions and proxies API calls with a ClientInterface implementation, automatically refreshing expired API tokens as required.

 ### Lullabot\Mpx\Service\IdentityManagement\UserSession
-An MPX user.
+An mpx user.
 Just username and password getters.

 ### Lullabot\Mpx\Token
-MPX authentication token that is returned by the platform after [sign in](https://docs.theplatform.com/help/wsf-signin-method).
+mpx authentication token that is returned by the platform after [sign in](https://docs.theplatform.com/help/wsf-signin-method).

 ### Lullabot\Mpx\TokenCachePool
 Cache of user authentication tokens.
 This class is a wrapper around a \Psr\Cache\CacheItemPoolInterface object.